Adam Pisoni, Microsoft’s general manager of Yammer.

 According to a new survey released today, employees of all levels think they’ve found the key: social technology.

 “Social is moving from a nice-to-have tool to a necessity in the workplace,” Pisoni says.
 "As all companies are faced with the increasing pace of change, they need to leverage the power and knowledge of employees more than their current technologies allow.
-Just as email accelerated business in the 90s, social tools are driving a faster flow of knowledge and information within and across organizations.”
+Just as email accelerated business in the 90s, social tools are driving a faster flow of knowledge and information within and across organisations.”

 Enterprise social tools apply social media principles to the workplace, making it easier for people to share files and information with co-workers and to collaborate as teams across departments and locations.
 Unlike consumer services such as Facebook, enterprise social provides private, shared workspaces for employees to share inside and outside the walls of their company.